Thomas Ellis Owen: Memorials

 In 2010 a statue of Owen was unveiled, located near the University Library, Cambridge Road, Portsmouth.
 An English Heritage Blue Plaque was placed at Dovercourt, 36 Kent Road, Southsea, Owen's former home, inscribed with 'Thomas Ellis Owen, 1805–1862, Architect and Developer of Southsea lived here from 1849'.

+There is a pub named after him in Palmerston Road in Southsea.